-Meringue-like, Light, airy, delicious This recipe for French macarons have already been on my baking bucket list for a couple years.
-I’ve been learning, testing, and driving myself mad in my kitchen for months hoping to get these perfect.
-I’ve never been more passionate about any recipe like this one, and with perseverance there must come success.
+Meringue-like, Light, airy, and delicious this recipe for French macarons have already been on my baking bucket list for a couple of years.
+I’ve been learning, testing, and driving myself mad in my kitchen for months, hoping to get these perfect.
+I’ve never been more passionate about any recipe like this one, and with perseverance, there must come success.
 And it did!

 If there’s one very important factor to understand before you begin with French macarons in the home, it’s this: these cookies aren’t simple.
 Impossible?
 Don’t also be afraid, they just require patience and a little practice.

 Learning to make French Macarons From a French Pastry Chef

 My passion for making macarons started about a month after I began baking them for the 1st time.
-My friend bought me a macaron making class where I learnt the steps to make French macarons from a French macaron expert.
+My friend bought me a macaron-making class where a French macaron expert learned the steps to make French macaron.
 It really changed my entire life as I became enthusiastic about macaron making since then.
-I’d practice by making several batches weekly, and sometimes a few in one day.
+I’d practice by making several batches weekly and sometimes a few in one day.

 On the other hand, on a complex level, I love them cause I’ve become hooked on the task of creating them.
 They can be really tricky to get right and it is one of the few recipes that, by simply its quite an appearance, you’ll know what methods were used to make them.

 Why are Macarons So Hard to Bake?

 Macarons can be very tricky to bake.
 Any of a 1000’s factors can impact how your macarons will turn out.
 Many home cooks often lament on how there has to be|there should be something very wrong with the recipe they’re using and are always searching for a mysterious recipe that will yield perfect macarons.